 You can buy Vacation Protection when you book your ticket, and it’s the best time to do so if you plan to purchase the plan as it gives you the longest stretch of coverage.

 Prices vary depending on the price of your cruise fare, but we found a range from between $49 per person for the least expensive cruises, up to $189 per person for pricier trips.
 In general, expect the cost to run about 10-15% of your cruise fare, before taxes, fees, gratuities or other expenses.
 It can sometimes be more or less that this estimate.

 If you do decide to purchase the package, it does come with a 10-day review period.
 If for any reason you change your mind about coverage, then you can cancel within 10 days for a full refund, assuming you haven’t made a claim.

 Should You Buy Carnival’s Vacation Protection?

 While Carnival’s plan is better than nothing, our opinion is that cruise passengers are better off with traditional travel insurance, which offers better benefits and coverage for about the same price.

 For example, we looked up travel insurance from AIG Travel Guard.
 Getting a quote for two hypothetical people aged 65 years who spent $3,000 on their cruise, we were quoted $223 for their silver plan.
 That same trip would cost about $240 through Carnival’s plan.

 While Carnival offers a 75% credit under their “any reason” cancellation policy, most traditional travel insurance doesn’t have this sort of benefit.
 However it is something that can be added on.

-Apart from that, independent insurance usually offers much better coverage.
+Apart from that, independent insurance can offer much better coverage.
 For example, it can cover pre-existing medical conditions and is more lenient on what constitutes a covered expense.
 It also typically has much higher payouts.
 It’s common to see $25,000 in emergency medical coverage instead of $10,000.
 You can also find many plans with $500,000 in emergency evacuation coverage compared to the $30,000 offered with Carnival’s plan.